open-telemetry/opentelemetry-collector-contrib/extension/sigv4authextension/design.md

 * `Service` is the AWS service for AWS Sigv4.
 This is an optional field.
     * Note that an attempt will be made to obtain a valid service from the endpoint of the service you are exporting to
 * `RoleArn` is the Amazon Resource Name (ARN) of a role to assume.
 This is an optional field.
+* `role_session_name`: The name of a role session.
+If not provided, one will be constructed with a semi-random identifier.
+This is an optional field.
-* `creds` holds the necessary AWS Credentials.
+* `credsProvider` holds the necessary AWS CredentialsProvider.
 This is a private field and will not be configured by the user.
+We store the provider instead of the credentials themselves so we can ensure we have refreshed credentials when we sign a request.

 `Validate()` is a method that checks if the Extension configuration is valid.
 We aim to catch most errors here, so we can ensure that we fail early and to avoid revalidating static data.
 We also set our AWS credentials here after we check them.